Is Plastic Really Recyclable? For Acrylic, the Answer is Yes.

 Starting this year, Recrylic has begun to do just that.
 One recent example found Recrylic collecting more than a ton of protective dividers used by United Healthcare pharmacy-based kiosks.
 And conversations are under way with a number of leading retailers on the best way to collect their used materials for recycling.

-In the first half of 2022 Recrylic already shipped more than 40 tons of scrap to be processed as recycled acrylic.
+In the first nine months of 2022, Recrylic already shipped more than 60 tons of scrap to be processed as recycled acrylic.
 McNeely expects that number to grow steadily as more companies become aware of Recrylic – and also seek ways to recycle their used items.

 Making an Impact